traindown/traindown-dart/README.md

   500
     * Another easy rep.
 ```
-There is a third kind of note available to you called the **movement note**.
-This note is useful for capturing information about the entire movement such as stance, grip placement, etc. A movement note is declared after the movement name and before any performances.
+Similar to metadata, there exists a third kind of note available to you called the **movement note**.
+This note is useful for capturing information about the entire movement such as stance, grip placement, etc. A movement note is declared after the movement name and before any performances, just like the movement metadata.
 For example
 ```
 Squat: